Why the rule of odds dramatically improves photography composition

 How does the rule of odds work?

-The basis of the rule of odds is that our brains are wired to try to compare even numbers, to sort sort them into competing groups.
+The basis of the rule of odds in photography is that our brains are wired to try to compare even numbers and to sort them into competing groups.

 This becomes distracting if the elements are evenly matched as the viewer is pulled between the two, or four, competing elements.

-If the elements of an image are arranged according to the rule of odds, the viewer’s eye is allowed to flow around the image more easily.
+If the elements of an image are arranged according to the rule of odds, however, the viewer’s eye can flow around the image more easily.
 This leads to a greater feeling of harmony in the image.

-That said, you don’t have to go counting how many people are in a crowd, or how many flowers are in a bunch.
-Anything over seven and the numbers are too large for us to.
-Our brains switch off.
+That said, you don’t have to count how many people are in a crowd, or how many flowers are in a bunch.
+Anything over seven elements in a group and the numbers are too large for us.
+Our brains get bored with automatically counting and switch off.

 The rule of odds is most effective with three and five elements in an image.